Forward Operating Base Khar Nikah

 Forward Operating Base Khar Nikah or more simply FOB Khar Nikah is a former Forward Operating Base in Afghanistan operated by the International Security Assistance Force (ISAF) under Operation Herrick (OP H).

-It was formerly known as FOB Keenan.
+It was formerly known as FOB Keenan, but renamed to Khar Nikah to increase local mental ownership.

+Khar Nikah is a phrase in Pashto that refers to a marriage or wedding ceremony.
+It combines the Pashto word "nikah" (marriage) with the word "khar" which can mean "donkey" and is used as an insult, suggesting a forced or undesirable marriage.